Died 27 January, 2016

 Thursday, 14 April, 2011

 Peter was born in 1927.
 With his twin sister, Freda, he spent his

 early years in the family cottage, near the Frensham Ponds Hotel.
-Later the
+Later the family

-passed the entrance examination to the
+the entrance examination to the

 At FGS, besides his academic studies, Peter was a fine all round sportsman.
 On the games field he excelled in soccer, cricket and athletics.
 In fact he held the 110 yards hurdle record for many years and ran for the Surrey Grammar Schools.